Complaints Process

 - impose conditions on your certificate of registration; or

-- refer contraventions of the Code of Ethics to the Discipline Committee.
+- refer contraventions of the Code of Ethics to the Discipline Committee (reserved for the most serious concerns, such as various forms of abuse, or boundary violations etc.); or

-To support HSCPOA’s mandate of public protection, some complaint outcomes may be posted under your registrant profile on our Public Register, pursuant to the Register Regulation under the Act.
+To support HSCPOA’s mandate of public protection, certain complaint outcomes may be posted under your HSCPOA registrant profile on our Public Register of PSWs, pursuant to the Register Regulation under the Act.
 Those outcomes include any written warnings, orders for educational courses or training, conditions on your certificate of registration, or referrals to the Discipline Committee.